tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 '11d4c22e42c8f61feaba154683dea407b101cfd90987dda9e342843263ca420a'
 ```

+##### From Debug Logs

-2. Run the server with the environment variable `LOG_LEVEL=debug` and send a request to an auth-protected endpoint.
+Run the server with the environment variable `LOG_LEVEL=debug` and send a request to an auth-protected endpoint.
 You should see a log message saying "Authenticated user" with the hashed email beside it.

 You will then need to add this to your local Docker Compose Postgres database.
 You can do this using Prisma Studio.
 See [With Prisma Studio](#with-prisma-studio).